McMahonLab/boot-camps/setup/README.md

 ---
 ### Optional: GitHub Desktop App

+**Note: Use of the GitHub Desktop App will not be covered in this workshop.**

 If you prefer to work with a graphical interface instead of the command line, GitHub provides an alternative to Git.
 Their desktop client provides support for most command-line Git operations as well as access to the online features of GitHub.
 Download it here:
 [Windows](https://windows.github.com/)
 [Mac](https://mac.github.com/)